PhilT/arch_installer/README.md

 * X is installed except when `MACHINE=server`
 * VirtualBox guest utils installed when running on a VM
 * Various packages are installed (especially when installing X).
 This may not be to your liking.
-* English Language and UK keyboard
+* English Language and UK keyboard, UK mirrorlist

 Everything is installed via chroot so no reboot is done until the end (and it's an optional step should you prefer to check the installation before booting into Arch for the first time).

+## Motives

+* I like to have executable, repeatable documentation of everything I do
+* I'm always (re)installing new or old machines and tinkering (read: breaking)
+* I like to have a setup I can replicate across my machines
+* I find it's a great way to learn

 ## Usage